-Consuming raisins or other dried fruits may be a better option than eating cookies ad a snack, but it will still spike your blood sugar.
+Consuming raisins or other dried fruits may be a better option than eating cookies as a snack, but it will still spike your blood sugar.
 Why?
 Throughout the dehydration process, grapes’ natural sugars become much more concentrated, causing unhealthy rise in blood sugar when the body rapidly consumes them.
-So, it is better to avoid them if you have diabetes.
+So, you’d better avoid them if you have diabetes.

 Raisins are sweet due to their high concentration of sugars, which is about 30% fructose and 28% glucose by weight.
 The sugars can crystallize inside the fruit while storing for a long time, which makes the dry raisins gritty, but that does not change their usability.
 You can dissolve these sugar grains by soaking them in hot water or other liquids.

-Raisins contain a lot of sugar, and if you eat too many raisins, it will add a lot of stress on your body to process such large amounts of sugar at one time.
+Raisins contain a lot of sugar and if you eat too many raisins, it will add a lot of stress to your body to process large amounts of sugar at one time.
 Therefore, you shouldn’t eat raisins that contain added sugar; always check the ingredient label to make sure.
 Because When the natural sugar of the fruit is combined with extra added sugar, you are now in the range of confection.

 The good thing about raisins

-The large serving of raisins can be harmful, but the small, concentrated servings of Raisins are part of the reason they’re so popular.
-Raisins are convenient, compact, and long-lasting, so they are a staple in our travel snack pack.
-They’re also a fabulous and high-quality source of fiber; a 1 oz serving of raisins has 1.6 grams of fiber, which can be easier to eat than a full cup of grapes.
+The large serving of raisins can be harmful, but the small, concentrated servings of raisins are part of the reason they’re so popular.
+Raisins are convenient, compact, and long-lasting, that’s why they are a staple in our travel snack pack.
+They’re also a fabulous and high-quality source of fiber; a 1 oz serving of raisins has 1.6 grams of fiber, which is easier to eat than a full cup of grapes.